sadirde/dwitter-playground/README.md

 });
 ```
 ## Stopping and starting the animation
 You can use the methods `startAnimation` and `stopAnimation` to customize your interaction with the animation.
-For example you could put a button under the canvas element and toggle the animation.
+For example you could put a button under the canvas element and toggle the animation when the button is clicked.

 HTML:
 ```html